huggingface/transformers/docs/source/en/model_doc/fast.md

 FAST has two new designs.
 (1) We design a minimalist kernel representation (only has 1-channel output) to model text with arbitrary shape, as well as a GPU-parallel post-processing to efficiently assemble text lines with a negligible time overhead.
-(2) We search the network architecture tailored for text detection, leading to more powerful features than most networks that are searched for image classification
+(2) We search the network architecture tailored for text detection, leading to more powerful features than most networks that are searched for image classification.

 ## FastConfig